Marvin510/Revised_Version_City_Chicago/README.md

 - Although Democrats have the majority representation, they did not represent the ward with the highest violation
 - Ward# 38 has the only Independent representative with significantly more violations across years and poverty indexes

-Improvements made

-Interaction based on:
+Improvements - Interaction based on:
 - Poverty Indexes
 - Years
 - Validated that ward# 38 did not have demographics differences and the only interesting difference was its political representative
+- Interaction of poverty indexes and years support the idea that ward#38 is very unique.
+Through out years and across indexes it remained the highest.

 Visualization# 2